 Much anxiety revolves around the desire to be approved by other people.
 And the fear that we will be rejected.
 Often anxiety symptoms arise from worries about performance.

-Typical questions an anxious person may ask him or herself:
+Typical questions an anxious person may ask himself:

 - Will I pass this exam?

 - Will the audience like me?

 - Why does the boss want me in her office?

 One common fear is that of failing an exam.
 But you can easily rid yourself of that anxiety.

 To reduce social anxiety, watch this: Hypnosis Cure for Social Anxiety

 Another type of anxiety is less physical and more mental.
 It focuses on existential questions such as: